R0hit-Yadav/RUST/Rust_Doc.md

 The closure takes ownership of the environment (moves captured variables).

 It can only be called once because the environment is consumed.

+# Locks
+Locks in Rust are used for safe concurrent programming to manage shared resources across threads or asynchronous tasks.
+Rust ensures data race safety at compile time by requiring explicit synchronization mechanisms like Mutex, RwLock, and Arc.

+### Arc (Atomic Reference Counted)
+Used to share ownership of immutable data between threads.

+Provides thread-safe reference counting.

+Immutable data is shared; mutability is not allowed directly.

+Use Arc<Mutex<T>> to share mutable data safely.

+### RefCell
+Provides interior mutability for single-threaded contexts.

+Mutability is enforced at runtime.

+Use RefCell<T> when you want to mutate data while borrowing it.

+### Mutex
+Ensures mutual exclusion for mutable access to shared data.

+Only one thread can access the locked data at a time.

+The lock is released when the guard (returned by lock()) goes out of scope.

+### RwLock (Read-Write Lock)
+Allows multiple readers or one writer at a time.

+Ensures more efficient access when multiple threads need read-only access.

+Arc: Share immutable data between threads.

+RefCell: Runtime-checked mutability in single-threaded contexts.

+Mutex: Guarantees mutual exclusion for mutable access.

+RwLock: Optimized for read-heavy workloads.

+Async Locks: Non-blocking locks for async environments.